tfpk/lifetimekata/exercises/03_lifetime_elision/README.md

-# Why Lifetimes Are Mostly Never Used
+# Why Lifetime Annotations Are Mostly Never Used

 In the last chapter, we saw why we needed lifetimes.
 We saw that the compiler was unable to automatically tell how references in the arguments or return values might relate to eachother.
-This is why we needed to explicitly promise the compiler that the references related to eachother.
+This is why we needed to tell the compiler that the references related to eachother.

 This said, you've probably written a function in Rust that needed a reference (likely a `&str`), without writing lifetimes.
 Why didn't you have to annotate